 Jeremy Wilk joined the Northwood coaching staff in September of 2016.
 He works extensively with the cross country teams, distance and middle-distance runners.
-In the summer of 2019, Wilk was named the head coach of the cross country programs.
+His student-athletes have broken school records twelve times during his tenure at NU.

 During the 2018 cross country season, Wilk coached the men’s team to their highest finish at the GLIAC XC Championships (5th) since 1999 and first top-ten finish at the NCAA Midwest Regional Championship (9th) since 2005.
 The regional finish was a huge improvement from the previous two years when the men’s team finished 20th in 2017 and 27th in 2016.
 The 2018 XC season also saw the first All-American in Northwood Cross Country history, when sophomore Brian Patrick earned All-American status with a 36th place finish at the NCAA XC Championships in Pittsburgh, PA.
 Patrick was only the second individual in school history to qualify for the National Championships, also earning All-Region honors for his 12th place finish at the NCAA Midwest Regional.
-Wilk has now coached seven men and six women onto the top-25 lists in school history for cross country.
 Both Men’s and Women’s cross country teams earned USTFCCCA All-Academic honors, with five earning Academic All-American honors for Cross Country (Brian Patrick, Dylan Rocha, Zane Aldrich, Parker Hayes and Caleb Barker).

 In addition to coaching Northwood student-athletes to personal bests and school records, he also helped Jordan Chester to an Olympic Trials qualifying time in the marathon.
 She placed 30th overall at the 2018 Chicago Marathon with a time of 2:44:16 (6:16 mile pace and over a 6 minute personal best), punching her ticket to the Olympic Trials in Atlanta in February 2020.

 In 2017-18, his young group of runners (which featured only four returners from the previous year) improved standing at the NCAA Midwest Regional Championships, earning USTFCCCA All-Academic honors in the process.
 Indoors, both Brian Patrick and Dylan Rocha broke the school record in the indoor 3k.
-Patrick broke it first at the GVSU Big Meet, then Rocha broke it again at the GLIAC Indoor Track and Field Championships in a time of 8:33.99.
+Patrick broke it first at the GVSU Big Meet, then Rocha broke it again at the GLIAC Indoor Track and Field Championships.

 In his first season with Northwood and less than eight weeks working with the cross country team at Northwood, the team had a historic day at the Division II Midwest Regional Championships, as they saw six of the program’s top-25 all-time marks fall.
 On the men’s side, Tyler Jensen ran the #5 mark, Will Moench ran the #6 mark and Caleb Barker ran the #22 mark in school history for 10k in cross country.
 On the women’s side, Jennifer McKenna ran the #7 mark, Emily Murdoch ran the #20 mark and Jacqueline Reneaud ran the #24 mark in school history for 6k in cross country.
 9 of the 10 runners that competed for Northwood ran lifetime personal bests at the meet.